mircealungu/mircea/essays/devx-and-ai.md

 ### 1. Enabling learning from the Ecosystem
 LLM extract patterns from other developers and bring this knowledge to the individual Indeed, developers are aware of the DRY principle (don't repeat yourself).
 However, they can not respect the *don't repeat others* principle (DRO?) since they don't know what others are doing.
 As a community, Software Engineering has already done work on extracting patterns from the ecosystem and mining the version repositories to help the individual developer, but the new models are more general.

-### 2. Speeding up coding & reducing interruptions
+### 2. Speeding up code creation & reducing interruptions
 The homepage of GitHub Copilot reports a [study](https://github.blog/2022-09-07-research-quantifying-github-copilots-impact-on-developer-productivity-and-happiness/) that suggests that when using Copilot, developers are "faster with repetitive tasks" (96%), spending "less time searching" (77%),  "more in the flow" (73%).
 These very precise numbers have to be taken with a bit of salt but they do suggest a speedup of code generation.

 Can **help writing boilerplate code** much faster.
 Although it's still written.
 I'm collecting my own examples of both successes and failures.
 Sometimes it feels like magic; sometimes it feels like the second coming of Clippy from MS Word.